Sandy DUI Defense Attorney

 - Restrictions on your ability to drive

-A strategic handling of the arraignment, pre-trial conference and entire legal process can significantly improve your chances of a favorable outcome.
+Strategic handling of the arraignment, pretrial conference, and entire legal process can significantly improve your chances of a favorable outcome.
+Call our Sandy DUI defense lawyers to help you with your charges and pretrial arrangements.

-If, following our initial consultation, it appears that your case is a good match for our services we immediately start marshalling evidence so that we can cast doubt on the prosecution’s case.
+If, following our initial consultation, it appears that your case is a good match for our services we will immediately start gathering evidence so that we can cast doubt on the prosecution’s case.
 While every case is different the evidence we obtain can include:

 - The police report